PrasadDhanve/Pandas-df-analysis-on-words/README.md

 You can view the detailed analysis and code in the `P_Words.ipynb` Jupyter Notebook provided in this repository.
 The notebook contains step-by-step analysis, code explanations, and results for each of the tasks mentioned above.

+## Data Source
+The words used in this project was sourced from [dolph/dictionary](https://github.com/dolph/dictionary).